I am an engineering operator working where technical systems, operating discipline, and judgment under load meet.

 I work on operating problems that look busy from the outside and stuck from the inside.

-The same pattern shows up across organizations and large teams: too much activity, not enough clarity, and too much complexity around the real work.
+The same pattern shows up across organizations and large teams: too much activity, not enough clarity, and too much complexity around the work that actually moves the result.

 My job is to see what is creating drag, remove what is unnecessary, and make the system easier to run.